 A balance or gait disorder can impact both your physical and mental wellbeing.
 There are also a large number of reasons why they may occur.
 Several underlying neurological or musculoskeletal disorders can either cause or aggravate a balance/gait disorder.
 Fortunately, such disorders can be effectively treated with physical therapy.

-By participating in a personalized treatment plan designed by one of our Boise physical therapists, you can significantly reduce your symptoms and may even correct your condition altogether.
+By participating in a personalized treatment plan designed by one of our Boise and Meridian physical therapists, you can significantly reduce your symptoms and may even correct your condition altogether.
 For more information on how to find relief from your balance or gait disorder, contact Rebound Physical Therapy today!

 Balance and gait disorders – defined: